XMF Cookbook

 Migrate

 Xmf\Database\Migrate is a class to simplify synchronizing database changes between versions of a module.
-It builds on the Tables class, and adds support for building a module schema directly from the database, saving that schema, and generating the DDL to convert the current database for a module into a saved schema definition.
+It builds on the class, and adds support for building a module schema directly from the database, saving that schema, and generating the DDL to convert the current database for a module into a saved schema definition.

 Basic Usage